Buckskin Mountain Now Offers 24/7 Online Campground Reservations!

 Buckskin Mountain State Park will be making improvements to its 68 RV sites beginning May 1, 2016 through Sept 12, 2016.
-Improvements include upgrading our sites to 50, 30 and 20-amp electrical service.
+Improvements include upgrades to our High-Speed WiFi internet access & upgrading our camp sites to 50, 30 and 20-amp electrical service.
 The project will be completed in phases allowing the park to remain open.
 However during this time there will be areas with restricted access and sites 1 through 68 will only be available on a first come first serve basis.
 For your convenience the Cabanas will be available for reservations along with reservable sites at River Island State Park.
-Construction hours will be from 7:00 am to just before sundown during this time.
+Construction hours will be from 7am to just before sundown during this time.
 We apologize for the construction noise, dust and any inconvenience this may cause during your stay and appreciate your cooperation and understanding.

 Buckskin Mountain provides scenic respite, mountain hikes, a desert escape and fun-filled water adventures.

 Buckskin Mountain State Park commands one of the finest views along the Parker strip, an 18-mile stretch between Parker Dam and Headgate Dam.
 Mountains line the river on both the Arizona and California sides, and the wildlife is as varied as the recreational opportunities along the river.
 This picturesque park provides a scenic respite, mountain hikes, a desert escape and fun-filled water adventure.
 Come enjoy all the park has to offer!
 The park has a campground, cabana sites, beach, hiking trails, restrooms, showers, boat ramp, picnic area, basketball and volleyball court, playground, restaurant, camp store, arcade, gas dock, and ranger station.